Prem-ium/youtube-analytics-bot/README.md

 # YouTube Analytics Discord Bot

-An awesome Discord bot to retireve YouTube Analytics data with ease.
+An awesome Discord bot to retrieve YouTube Analytics data with ease.

 ## Set-Up

 #### Google Cloud Console (API Setup)

-1. To get started, head over to the Google Cloud Console website & create a new project.
+1. To get started, head over to the Google Cloud Console website and create a new project.
-2. Click on 'API & Services' & 'Enable APIs and Services'
+2. Click on 'API & Services' and 'Enable APIs and Services'.
-3. Search & Enable both 'YouTube Data' and 'YouTube Analytics' API.
+3. Search and enable both 'YouTube Data' and 'YouTube Analytics' API.
-4. Return to API & Services page and click on 'credentials'
+4. Return to the API & Services page and click on 'credentials'.
 5. Click Create Credentials -> OAuth Credentials -> Desktop Application -> Go through setup.
-6. Download JSON, name it `CLIENT_SECRET.json` and place the file inside the same folder as the progran.
+6. Download the JSON file, name it `CLIENT_SECRET.json` and place the file inside the same folder as the program.
-7. Create Credentials -> API Key -> Copy and Assign Key to .env variable `YOUTUBE_API_KEY`
+7. Create Credentials -> API Key -> Copy and assign the key to the `YOUTUBE_API_KEY` environment variable.

 #### Discord Bot

 1. Go to https://discord.com/developers/ and create a new application.
-Name it YouTube Apprise or whatever you wish, accept terms.
+Name it YouTube Apprise or whatever you wish, accept the terms.
-2. Open the application -> OAuth2 -> URL Generator
+2. Open the application -> OAuth2 -> URL Generator.
-3. Within Scopes, click 'Bot' and within Bot Permissions
+3. Within Scopes, click 'Bot' and enable the desired bot permissions.
-4. Enable Text Permissions such as Send Messages & Read Message History.
+4. Enable text permissions such as Send Messages & Read Message History.
-5. Enable General Permissions such as View Server Insights.
+5. Enable general permissions such as View Server Insights.
-6. Copy the generated link below Permissions and enter it in browser.
-Add the bot to your server of choice (preferably your very own PRIVATE Discord server, as sensitive information such as revenue and CPM is accessibly through bot commands)
+6. Copy the generated link below Permissions and enter it in a browser.
+Add the bot to your server of choice (preferably your own private Discord server, as sensitive information such as revenue and CPM is accessible through bot commands).
-7. (Optional) Add a pretty pfp image for your bot in Rich Presence.
+7. (Optional) Add a pretty profile picture for your bot in Rich Presence.
-8. Return to OAuth2, reset Client Secret, and retrieve the token and assign it to `DISCORD_TOKEN` env variable.
+8. Go to 'Bot' to obtain, reset, and retrieve the token.
+Assign it to the `DISCORD_TOKEN` environment variable.

 ## Installation

-The bot can be run using Python & Docker.
+The bot can be run using Python or Docker.
 #### Python Script
 1. Clone this repository, cd into it, and install dependancies:
 ```sh